link to ringley website

 5. How Landlords Can Stay Informed and Compliant

-The NRLA offers a licensing toolkit to help landlords understand the process and legal requirements.
+The NRLA offers a licensing toolkit to help renting-homes-wales-act-how-will-it-impact-landlords'>landlords understand the process and legal requirements.
 Whether or not you are a member, it is beneficial to check your local authority’s website and participate in consultations to influence decisions affecting the rental market.

 6. Ringley Group’s Support for Landlords